 \section{Momentum distribution}

 The momentum distribution is defined as

-with $r_{j}$ denoting the position of the lattice sites in the ring’s plane.
+with $r_{j}$ denoting the position of the lattice sites in the ring’s plane and is normalized to the occupation number of each species.
 In the aforementioned limit of infinite repulsion, the correlation matrix can be recast as

-where $\mathcal{S}$ denotes the Slater determinant of the charge degrees of freedom $Q$ refers to the sign of the corresponding permutation. $\mathcal{S}$' and $Q$' are the same quantities but evaluated for the wavefunction of a fermion that moved from the $j$-th to the $l$-th site (see Fig.~\ref{fig:spintr}).
-We note that one has to account for the shift in $k_{j}$ induced by the spin quantum numbers through Eq.~\eqref{eq:short}.
-The term $\omega(j\rightarrow l,\alpha)$ corresponds to the spin part of the wavefunction; taking into account the sum over all the spin configurations and any changes in $\varphi (y_{1},\cdots,y_{M})$.
+where $\mathcal{S}$ denotes the Slater determinant of the charge degrees of freedom and $Q$ refers to the sign of the corresponding permutation. $\mathcal{S}$' and $Q$' are the same quantities but evaluated for the wavefunction of a fermion that moved from the $j$-th to the $l$-th site (see Fig.~\ref{fig:spintr}).
+We note that one has to account for the shift in the quasi-momenta $k_{j}$ induced by the spin quantum numbers through Eq.~\eqref{eq:short}.
+These quasimomenta are different from the momenta $k$ of the lattice in the momentum distribution discussed here.
+Furthermore, we would like to emphasize that instead of calculating the Slater determinant for the continuous Gaudin-Yang-Sutherland model, we discretize it.
+Such an approach is necessary in order to keep track of the mapping between the spin wavefunctions of the Hubbard and Heisenberg models.
+This justification is numerically supported in Table~\ref{tab:T1} in the Appendix.
+The term $\omega(j\rightarrow l,\alpha)$ corresponds to the spin part of the wavefunction of the Hubbard model; taking into account the sum over all the spin configurations and any changes in $\varphi (y_{1},\hdots,y_{M})$.